Carbon Reduction Plan 🌱

 Category 2 (Capital goods) * Office Equipment (112.4)

-Category 3 (Fuel and energy related activities) N/a.
-Included in Scope 2
+Category 3 (Fuel and energy related activities) N/A. Included in Scope 2

 Category 4 (Upstream transportation/distribution) We have no upstream distribution